GuilhermeGSousa/game-base-2D/README.md

 - A main menu
 - A settings menu with audio sliders
 - A pause menu
+- An dialog box for NPC and object interations

 ### Movement
 - Top-down movement